ideaRunner/chongaiyoujia/README.md

 #### Implement trained model

 - Modify `DetectorActivity`

   `private static final String YOLO_MODEL_FILE = "file:///android_asset/your-yolo-model.pb";`
   `private static final DetectorMode MODE = DetectorMode.YOLO;`
 - Modify `TensorFlowYoloDetector`

   Change `NUM_CLASSES` and `LABELS` to what you have trained.

 #### Run
+  After completing the above, you can run and download to your mobile device.

 ### Quick Troubleshooting